-This is the best Instant Pot chicken tikka masala recipe!
-It uses a restaurant-style technique paired with the Instant Pot for an easier, insanely delicious Indian dinner recipe.
+You’ll love this Whole30 Instant Pot chicken tikka masala recipe!
+It uses Whole30-compliant ingredients and a restaurant-style technique paired with the Instant Pot for an easier, insanely delicious Indian dinner recipe.
 The sauce is creamy, super rich, perfectly spiced but not too spicy, and the chicken is so tender.
 Low carb, too!

 - We use the Instant Pot to cut down on the simmering time without cutting corners on flavor.

 - Caramelizing the aromatics and tomato sauce creates that authentic restaurant-quality chicken tikka masala taste that the whole family will love.

 - The dried fenugreek leaves add a flavor to the dish that you’ll recognize from Indian restaurants but likely have left out of your own Indian cooking.
 I highly recommend getting some for your pantry!